timakro/web/_posts/2019-05-07-new-hardware-switching-to-arch-linux.md

 I went for an Intel processor with integrated graphics for my host system when the Windows guest is using my GPU.
 I settled on the Intel Core i5-9600K processor, the i5 series seems still cheaper in this performance range and it supports the required virtualization features.

-My mainboard is a standard ATX board, the ASRock Z370 Pro4 has two PCIEx16 slots and four DDR4 slots, for now I got two 8 GB RAM sticks and left two slots free for future expansion.
+My mainboard is a standard ATX board, the ASRock Z370 Pro4 has two PCIEx16 slots and four DDR4 slots, for now I've got two 8 GB RAM sticks and left two slots free for future expansion.
+(Update: I expanded my RAM to 32 GB because I was unhappy with the amount of RAM I could dedicate to my VM before the host started swapping.)
 The board has HDMI and DVI-D ports for integrated graphics.
 I connect the HDMI to my main screen and the DVI-D to my small secondary screen which doesn't have HDMI.
-The board also has Bluetooth and WLAN which I might need in my new room when I move out from home.
 As a bonus I can overclock my processor if I ever want to do that.

 Because I want to try the new hottest thing called ray tracing I got the Gigabyte GeForce RTX 2060 Windforce OC GPU.
 It has 6 GB of video RAM and the custom design runs at 1770 MHz in comparison to the founders edition with 1680 MHz.